crosscompute/crosscompute/README.md

 # CrossCompute

-Transform your notebook or script into a web-based report, tool, widget, dashboard or wizard.
+Transform your notebook or script into a web-based

+- report
+- tool
+- widget
+- dashboard
+- wizard

 Please see https://crosscompute.com for examples and tutorials.